An easy pregnancy workout

 Arm raises, part 1

 Try these in the kitchen where you have tins, bottles or bags you can lift.
 Or use light hand weights.
-The weights should be light enough for you to do around 15 repetitions at a time without your arms becoming too tired or shaky to carry on.
+The weights should be light enough for you to do this exercise 15 times without your arms becoming too tired or shaky to carry on.

 - Get two of the same item from your cupboard – bags of sugar, tins of beans or bottles of water would work.